 They’re scorned lovers of the GOP

-On a practical level, the fact that these courts would never be seen as legitimate by many lessens their usefulness could be very limited—Germany was an exception both because of the level of their devastation and because they'd had twelve recent years of an ideology that saw Victory as the ultimate endorsement of the authority of the victors.
+On a practical level, the fact that these courts would never be seen as legitimate by many would limit their usefulness—Germany was an exception both because of the level of their devastation and because they'd had twelve recent years of an ideology that saw Victory as the ultimate endorsement of the authority of the victors.

 Ya I don’t know how you fix a problem this dire without vigorous de-groyperification campaign.
 Once you’ve been DOGEd you gotta DOGE ‘em right back.
 My Canadian countrymen are cheering on any vengeance you can extract.